 Inmate records in Washington state are created when someone is first arrested.
 Then every event that takes place in the inmate’s life is recorded, and the file is updated to provide a complete picture.
 The arresting officer fills out a RAP sheet containing basic demographic information like name, address, and phone number and then details about the crime.
 Once the inmate is sentenced to prison, the Washington State Department of Corrections takes over and stores, updates and maintains all inmate records.
-They have an inmate locator feature on their website, and they keep all inmate records in a consolidated database online that is searchable so the public can run an inmate search at any time 24/7.
+A Washington inmate locator feature is available on their website, and they keep all inmate records in a consolidated database online that is searchable so the public can run an inmate search at any time 24/7.

 Washington state makes it very easy to find someone in jail or prison.
 The processes are different for each type of facility, however.
-The Washington State Department of Corrections has an inmate locator on their website, making it easy to locate a state prison inmate within seconds.
-Follow the instructions below to look up someone who is in a Washington state prison:
+The WA State Department of Corrections has a Washington state inmate locator on their website, making it easy to locate a state prison inmate within seconds.
+Follow the instructions below to look up someone who is in a WA state prison:

 Anyone wishing to find out more about someone’s criminal past, review convictions, arrest reports, warrants, inmate records, or other public records may also use the Infotracer tool to do a Washington state offender search and get results quickly.

 WA has twelve state prisons that hold felons who broke state laws.
 Each facility has a specific purpose and range in custody levels from minimum-security to maximum-security.
 Two of them are specifically designed for women.
 All state-run prison facilities are overseen by the Washington State Department of Corrections and Secretary, Stephen Sinclair.
 The juvenile detention facilities house youth offenders and are managed by the State Department of Social and Health Services and the Office of Juvenile Rehabilitation.
 Federal prisons are managed and operated by the Federal Bureau of Prisons, and local jails are run by the local police stations.

 Washington’s prison system holds 19,104 residents in various kinds of correctional facilities, from which 18,915 residents are held in state prisons, 11 in federal prisons, and 178 in local jails.